ethangutk/Outrageous-Blades/README.md

 <br><br><br>
 ## 🔣 Other Features
 ### 💬 Custom GUI Chat
 In 2015, I did not consider ROBLOX’s chat feature to be the best at the time.
 So, I decided to make my in-game chat from scratch.
 I wanted to have all of the existing features of ROBLOX’s chat, but I wanted it to be polished.
-The final product took a couple of months for me to get right as I would change small features over time, but overall, it was amazing!
+The final product took a couple of months to get right as I would change small features over time, but overall, it was amazing!
 <br>

 <p align="center">